MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/matchmaking/multiplayer-servers.md

 # Integrating with PlayFab Multiplayer Servers

 Matchmaking allows for an option that will automatically create a game server for the resulting match.
-The server allocated will run a build which is configured in the queue's config.
+The server allocated will run a build, which is configured in the queue's config.
 On startup, the server is passed in the members of the match as the list of initial players.